andrew-dsi/andrew-dsi.github.io/_posts/2022-01-19-enhancing-targeting-accuracy.md

 <br>
 ### Data Preprocessing <a name="clftree-preprocessing"></a>

-While Linear Regression is susceptible to the effects of outliers, and highly correlated input variables - Decision Trees are not, so the required preprocessing here is lighter.
+While Logistic Regression is susceptible to the effects of outliers, and highly correlated input variables - Decision Trees are not, so the required preprocessing here is lighter.
 We still however will put in place logic for:

 * Missing values in the data
 * Encoding categorical variables to numeric form